About / FAQ

 History

 Acclaimed Video Games began in early 2020 as a project to determine the most acclaimed video games of the past decade, based on a combination of end-of-year lists and the recently released end-of-decade lists.
-In the years that followed, that project gradually became more ambitious: it included more games, more lists, and the aggregation method became a lot more robust.
-Since 2021, it has attempted to determine the most critically acclaimed video games of all time.
-A website for the project was launched in March 2023 and continues to receive regular updates.
-Since November 2025, the website has been maintained by ColonelChibbers.
+Over the next few years, that project gradually became more ambitious: it included more games, more lists, and the aggregation method became a lot more robust.
+Since 2021, Acclaimed Video Games has attempted to determine the most critically acclaimed video games of all time.
+A website for the project launched in March 2023 and continues to receive regular updates.
+The website is currently maintained by ColonelChibbers, who joined the project in November 2025.

 How are the rankings calculated?

-The source lists themselves are weighted according to the reputation of the publication, and the age of the list (newer lists are very slightly favoured).
+Before this ranking process, weightings are applied to the source lists to account for the reputation of the publication and the age of the list (newer lists are slightly favoured).
 A final weighting penalises publications that have repeated themselves across multiple lists.
 The strength of these penalties varies depending on the degree of overlap between the lists, and are applied at the match-up level.
 This prevents the most prolific publications from dominating the rankings.

 What lists are eligible?